percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 This option removes Percona XtraDB Cluster nodes from ProxySQL and stops the ProxySQL monitoring daemon.

+### -disable example

 ```shell
 $ percona-scheduler-admin --config-file=config.toml --disable
 ```

-The output should be similar to the following:
+The following is an example of the output:

 ```text
 Removing cluster application users from the ProxySQL database.